UO-CS210/enrollment/docs/HOWTO.md

 The first task, finding program names associated with codes, is conceptually straightforward:  We are given a _key_ that appears in one column of the table, and we want one or more _values_ from other columns of the table.
-Since they key will be a string, a straightforward and efficient way to handle this task will be to keep the table as a Python `dict` structure.
+Since the key will be a string, a straightforward and efficient way to handle this task will be to keep the table as a Python `dict` structure.